GhaidaMomani/data-structures-and-algorithms/linked-list/LINKEDLIST.md

 #  Linked Lists
 ## Part one Challenge 06
 <!-- Short summary or background information -->
-# before we start lt's answer the question : where do we use linkes lists ?
+# before we start let's answer the question : where do we use linkes lists ?

 Applications of linked list in real world: